Joshua earned an MBA from USF and writes mostly about software and technology.

 What Is Amortization?

 Amortization occurs during periodic payments for a debt where the payment must be paid on a certain date.
-Included in these payments are interest and a portion of principal.
+Included in these payments are interest and a portion of the principal.
 Good examples of where amortization occurs are with transactions such as mortgages and car loans.

 Solving amortization problems can be easy if you have all of the correct and necessary data.
 Normally you have to organize your data into a table.
 This can become very time-consuming for a problem that is amortized over the course of 10 years!
 As long as you have enough information to calculate the payment, you will be able to reference all relevant data with the TI BAII+ calculator.